srivasthav8/Intro-to-jQuery/README.md

 6. Collecting Values.
 7. Iterating with each.

-Through the above examples one can learn the introduction to jQuery.
+Through the above examples one can learn how to use jQuery.